learn malayalam with decode malayalam

 • Future: “Avan padikkum” (He will study).

-Verbs often have suffixes to indicate politeness, making them context-sensitive.
+Verbs often have suffixes that indicate politeness, making them context-sensitive.

 4. Sentence Structure: Subject-Object-Verb (SOV)